nx-lr/protea/README.md

 ---

 I actually went through several iterations for my desired programming language, centered around either curly braces or significant whitespace.
 I also chose names for each of them, some after random dictionary words, others from mythology and game characters.
-Some include Nova, Nyx, Perplex, Saga or Sombra.
+Some include Nova, Nyx, Perplex, Saga or Trinity.

-The language Sombra started out as a dialect of TypeScript with hints of Python, Ruby and OCaml thrown in.
+The language Trinity started out as a dialect of TypeScript with hints of Python, Ruby and OCaml thrown in.
 The language has since undergone many additions from more than a dozen languages, including some "derivative" languages like Elixir, Scala, Kotlin, Flix and even some old ones like C# or PHP.

-The name Sombra comes from an Overwatch (even though I've never played the game) hacker character of the same name. _Sombra_ is Spanish for "shadow".
+The name Trinity comes from an Overwatch (even though I've never played the game) hacker character of the same name. _Trinity_ is Spanish for "shadow".

 This project is currently in the works and would be my largest project to date.
-I will be posting a Trello on my development of Sombra very soon, and I'm looking forward for anyone out there to contribute: http://github.com/nxltm/sombra-lang/.
+I will be posting a Trello on my development of Trinity very soon, and I'm looking forward for anyone out there to contribute: http://github.com/nxltm/trinity-lang/.

 ### Roadmap